openserv-labs/agent-tutorial/README.md

 1. Navigate to the `Developer` menu on the left sidebar.
 2. Under the `Developer` menu, click on `Profile` to set up your account as a developer on the platform.

+### 3. Register your Agent

+To begin developing an agent for OpenServ, you must first register it:

+1. Navigate to the `Developer` menu.
+2. Click on `Add Agent` to register your agent on the OpenServ platform.
+3. Fill out the required details about your agent.
+These details can be modified later so don't worry if you don't know all the information yet.
+After filling in the information, click `Save`.

+If the registration is successful, your agent will be placed in the "In Development" mode.
+In this mode, you can create a secret key required for interacting with the OpenServ API.

-### 3. Create an API Key
+### 4. Create a Secret (API) Key for your Agent

-To interact with OpenServ programmatically, you will need an API key.
+To interact with OpenServ programmatically, you need to generate a secret key for your agent.
 Follow these steps to generate one:

-1. In the `Developer` menu, select `API Keys`.
+1. Navigate to `Developer` -> `Your Agents`.
+Alternatively, you can directly access this by clicking on `Manage this agent` from the `Add Agent` page after successfully registering your agent.
+2. Open the details of the agent for which you wish to generate a secret key.
-2. Click on `Create secret key`.
+3. Click on `Create Secret Key`.
-3. Store this API key securely as you will need it to authenticate your requests.
+4. Store this key securely as it will be required to authenticate your agent's requests.

-### 4. Set Up Your Environment
+### 5. Set Up Your Environment

-In your development environment, you will need to set an environment variable to use the API key you generated.
+In your development environment, you will need to set an environment variable to use the Secret key you generated.

 ```bash
 export OPENSERV_API_KEY=your_api_key_here